Noob24u/SQL/zendesk-support-analytics/README.md

   tests) rather than exhaustive, to keep this repo focused on the modeling logic itself.

-## Bugs fixed while preparing this repo

-Two issues in `core_all_brands__zendesk_ticket_metrics.sql` were fixed here (the originals are preserved in the "what changed" note in that file's SQL comments, and in this README, rather than silently disappearing):

-1. **`LEFT JOiN` typo** on the `user_details` join — cosmetic, but broken capitalization like this is exactly what a linter (or `sqlfluff`) would catch; there's no CI on the original project, which is itself a known gap.
-2. **Assignee-name lookup drove from the wrong side of the join.** The original built the ticket → agent-name lookup as `FROM zendesk_assignee_names_seed LEFT JOIN int1_zendesk__assignee_details`, with `COALESCE(names_seed.assignee_name, 'names_seed.assignee_id')` — a quoted string literal, not the column it looks like it's meant to be.
-Two consequences: any ticket whose assignee wasn't already present in the manually maintained seed was silently dropped from the lookup (not just unnamed — *missing*), and the intended fallback to the raw ID never actually fired.
-Fixed by driving from `int1_zendesk__assignee_details` (so every ticket is preserved) and coalescing to the real `assignee_details.last_assigned` column.

 ## What was changed for this repo